shaynewx/GDWG/README.md

 friend auto operator<<(std::ostream& os, graph const& g) -> std::ostream&;
 ```

-Note: You are REQUIRED to use `print_edge` function implemented by both `unweighted_edge` and `weighted_edge` to format the output, failed to do so will incur mark deduction.

 1. *Effects*: Behaves as a <a href="https://en.cppreference.com/w/cpp/named_req/FormattedOutputFunction">formatted output function</a> of `os`.

 2. *Returns*: `os`.